abhishek1235/archetypes/README.md

 ## History of Changes
 5.5.0.0

-1. Initial version of Launchpad Archetype with 0.9 version of Launchpad and Services Archetype.
+1. Initial version of Launchpad Archetype with 0.10.0 version of Launchpad and Services Archetype.
 2. Alignement of Portal Server, Content Services, Mashup Services, Orchestrator, Targeting, All-In-One and All-In-One with Launchpad archetypes with 5.5.0.0 version of Backbase Portal suite.
-3. Alignement of All-In-One with Launchpad archetypes with 0.9 version of Launchpad
+3. Alignement of All-In-One with Launchpad archetypes with 0.10.0 version of Launchpad
-4. Fixing reported bugs
+4. Separation of aggregator and parent POM so we can release individual archetypes when we need
-5. Move to Jetty 9.1.2
+5. Move to Jetty 9.1.2.v20140210
 6. Move to JDK 7
 7. Fixing reported bugs